 Carpenter bees are so great at pollinating that they greatly contribute to the health of your garden.
 These bees have the capability of vibrating their muscles during flight and when visiting flowers.
 This is called buzz pollination.

-Should you Get Rid of Carpenter Bees?
+Should You Get Rid of Carpenter Bees?

 Although carpenter bees are not good at honey production, they still play a critical role in the ecosystem.
 Their contribution to farmers vastly affects the farmers’ and home gardeners’ income.